courses-at-brown-plus-plus/cab-plus-plus/README.md

 * Being able to see and interact with other players: socket connections and broadcasting to players in close proximity might be difficult

+_Additional critical features to improve algorithmic complexity:_
+* Collision detection with quad trees
+* A recommendation algorithm, that cross-references a user's note-base with another's, checking for similarities in words and overall documents.
+This generates suggestions for a random entity to show up to users, and lead them towards another user's digital garden.
+The similarities enable users to explore other gardens that might be interesting to them, and it's easier to find other users who have things in common with them :D

 TA Approval (dlichen): Rejected, there is no algorithmic complexity in this project, it's primarily data visualization.

 ### Idea 3 - Physics Simulator
 _Problem:_ Physics can be difficult for beginners because concepts are hard to visualize.

-_Project Description:_ A platform to host physics tutorials accompanied by diagrams/simulations (e.g. collision model for momentum, gravitational potential/attraction, optics, etc. -- depending on how much time we have).
+_Project Description:_ A platform to host physics tutorials accompanied by simulations (e.g. collision model for momentum, gravitational potential/attraction, optics, etc. -- depending on how much time we have).

 _Proposed Languages & Frameworks:_